dotnet/linker/docs/error-codes.md

 - The 'XML document location' defined the set accessor of property 'property' on type 'type', but the accessor was not found.

-#### `IL2020`: DynamicallyAccessedMembers attribute was specified but no argument was proportioned
+#### `IL2020`: Argument 'xml argument' specified in 'XML Document location' could not be transformed to a currently supported metadatatype in the xml

-- The XML descriptor has a DynamicallyAccessedMembers attribute but the argument 'argument' does not match any of the existing DynamicallyAccessedMemberTypes
+- There is no way to convert the 'xml argument' string to the constructor parameter type.
+The constructor parameter type is not supported.

-#### `IL2021`: Could not parse argument 'argument' specified in 'XML document location' as a DynamicallyAccessedMemberTypes
+#### `IL2021`: Could not parse argument 'argument' specified in 'XML document location' as a 'type'

-- The XML descriptor has a DynamicallyAccessedMembers attribute but the argument 'argument' does not match any of the existing DynamicallyAccessedMemberTypes
+- The XML descriptor has a 'type' attribute but the argument 'argument' does not match any of the existing enum 'type' values

-#### `IL2022`: DynamicallyAccessedMembers attribute was specified but there is more than one argument
+#### `IL2022`: Could not find a constructor for type 'attribute type' that receives 'number of arguments' arguments as parameter

-- The XML descriptor has more than one argument for a single DynamicallyAccessedMembers attribute, there can only be one argument in order to parse it
+- The 'attribute type' 'number of arguments' doesnt match with the number of arguments in any of the constructor function described in 'attribute type'

 #### `IL2023`: There is more than one return parameter specified for 'method' in 'XML document location'